Fade (Kanye West song)

 An accompanying music video was briefly made available as a Tidal exclusive on August 28, 2016, before being released to West's YouTube channel nine days later.
-Directed by Eli Linnetz, the video features Teyana Taylor dancing, before she appears in a shower with Iman Shumpert.
+Directed by Eli Russell Linnetz, the video features Teyana Taylor dancing, before she appears in a shower with her then husband, Iman Shumpert.
 The visual received positive reviews from critics, who often praised Taylor's dancing.
 At the 2017 MTV Video Music Awards, it received the award for Best Choreography.
 West performed "Fade" live with the Sunday Service Choir throughout 2019, including respective performances from him and them at the Coachella Valley Music and Arts Festival.
 Ty Dolla Sign expanded on the song with "Ego Death", which was released in July 2020.

 A reinterpretation of the song with "Follow Me" by Aly-Us entitled "Follow Me – Faith" was released on the Sunday Service Choir's debut studio album, Jesus Is Born (2019).
 A two-part gospel track, the reinterpretation begins with a riff off the latter of the two songs before transitioning into a version of "Fade", titled "Faith".
 The group lead listeners to Christianity in the first part, while the second part's lyrics are focused on God's love.
 The reinterpretation received positive reviews from music critics, some of whom were complimentary towards the composition.
 Others appreciated the reinterpretation's development of the original songs, while a few critics cited it as one of the album's highlights.
 The reinterpretation peaked at number 22 on the US Billboard Gospel Songs chart in 2020.